andersbc/andersbc.github.io/_posts/2014-3-3-Hello-World.md

 ```
 {: .codepen-able}

-If, instead of referencing the function, we substitute the reference ```test``` with the function declaration itself, we could compress the example into one statement:
+If we substitute the reference ```test``` with the function declaration itself, we could compress the example into one statement:

 ```js
 let test = function () {